 Add Whole Grains

-Pass on the protein bars and fried snacks like chips.
-Instead, pack whole grain versions of crackers, rice cakes, pretzels or your child’s favorite whole grain cereal.
+Pass on the snacks like chips.
+Instead, pack whole grain versions of crackers, rice cakes, pretzels, or your child’s favorite whole grain cereal.
 Keep in mind that 100% wheat isn’t whole wheat.
 The ingredient label must read “whole” wheat.

 Use whole grain breads instead of white bread.
 Alternate different shapes and types of bread like pita, wraps, tortillas, artesian loaves, etc. to maintain your child’s interest.